siddhesh2263/flask-nginx-gunicorn-deployment/readme.md

 <br>

-## Part 7 - Firewall setup with UFW:
+## Part 7 - Firewall setup with UFW (Uncomplicated Firewall):

-We’ll configure UFW (Uncomplicated Firewall) to restrict access to only the necessary ports, like SSH and HTTP.
+We’ll configure UFW to restrict access to only the necessary ports, like SSH and HTTP.
 This firewall setup helps protect your server from unauthorized incoming traffic and ensures only known services are reachable.

 Install and configure UFW to protect your server: